 This is my favorite category when it comes to choosing a house.
-For example, if a client can choose any of three units in a new condoized triple-decker, which unit should they choose?
+For example, if a client can choose any of three units in a newly condo-ized triple-decker, which unit should they choose?
 The penthouse is a no brainer for me personally due to the extra light, fresher air, and nobody stomping over my head.
-That said, if the plan is to have a couple babies in the next five years, and this purchase is a 10-year purchase, I would undoubtedly take the 1st floor in order to prevent fatalities of toddlers falling through a screen window, in addition to the more minor inconveniences.
+That said, if the plan is to have a couple of babies in the next five years, and this purchase is a 10-year purchase, I would undoubtedly take the 1st floor in order to prevent fatalities of toddlers falling through a screen window, in addition to the more minor inconveniences.
 Speaking of inconveniences, here are two riddles I love to use to illustrate these points with clients and agents alike:

 Riddle #1: What do you do when you live on the third floor and you have a 3-month old, a 3-year old, and four bags of groceries AND there’s no parking?
 Answer: You carry the 3-month old up two flights of stairs while seriously encouraging the 3-year old to walk up the stairs after you.
 Then the 3-month old goes into the playpen and the 3-year old gets the iPad.
 After that, you walk a block (or so) to your car to grab the groceries, but it's going to take two trips.
 Meanwhile, you leave your kids by themselves on the 3rd floor apartment with thoughts of house fires, accidents, and neighbors calling social services crossing your mind, but you try not to worry about it.